node-formidable/formidable/Readme.md

 The directory for placing file uploads in.
 You can later on move them using `fs.rename()`.

+#### incomingForm.keepExtensions = false

+If you want the files written to `incomingForm.uploadDir` to include the extensions of the original files, set this property to `true`.

 #### incomingForm.type

 Either 'multipart' or 'urlencoded' depending on the incoming request.